 With plenty of ancient wonders within the historic cities, there are also various points of interest that have become popular amongst tourists.
 Here are the top tourist points of interest in Egypt.

-Abu Simbel was the great temple of Ramses II, who had towering guards carved into the exterior.
-On the inside, there are ornate wall paintings.
 However, the temple sits in a new location after it was moved by UNESCO to preserve it from being destroyed by the creation of the Aswan dam.
 The temple was moved in 4 years to its now permanent location back in the 1960s.

 For a change in scenery, you can explore this strange natural landscape for a fun time.
-The White Desert is filled with chalk mountains that look other worldly in their design.
+The White Desert is filled with chalk mountains that look otherworldly in their design.
 With boulders and pinnacles, you can explore this unique area and bask in the beauty of nature.

 St. Catherine’s Monastery

-Constructed as a Temple of Osiris, this is a destination that receives significantly less visitors than the nearby Luxor.
+Constructed as a Temple of Osiris, this is a destination that receives significantly fewer visitors than the nearby Luxor.
 But for travelers who wish to see hieroglyphs up close and avoid the crowds, the Abydos Temple is the place to go.

 The Nile River